ericbh22/HoopCut_FH/README.md

 ---
 ## 🚀 Optimal Usage and FAQ
 ### 1. What footage can I use?
-You can use all footage, but side on performs the best.
-The model has been trained on all angles, but side on performance works best
+The model has been trained on all angles, so all footage works, but side on works best.
+Try to make sure the hoop moves minimally during the footage.
 ### 2. How long does it take?
 Depending on GPU, the time varies greatly.
 ### 3. Should I use the auto AI hoop detection?